-- 1. To elect four (4) directors, each to serve until the 2025 annual meeting of our stockholders; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022; - 3.
+- 4. To approve, on an advisory basis, the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; and - 5.
 To transact such other business as may properly come before the meeting.